Fred Guttenberg: Political

-Fred Guttenberg speaks to the press on Sheriff Scott Israel's suspension on January 11, 2019.
+Guttenberg speaks to the press on Sheriff Scott Israel's suspension on January 11, 2019.

-In early March 2018 he traveled to Washington to speak at a US Senate hearing about taking steps to prevent further violence.
-While in the Washington area he spoke at a town hall in Alexandria, Virginia.
+In early March 2018 he traveled to Washington, D.C. to speak at a US Senate hearing about taking steps to prevent further violence.
+While in the Washington area he also spoke at a town hall in Alexandria, Virginia.
 Guttenberg's advocacy has been characterized by his refusal to sit down, with Democratic Florida Senator Bill Nelson explaining that Guttenberg "cannot talk about this sitting down."

 Every time one of these incidents happens, the conversation afterwards is always way too polite, way too comfortable, and way too temporary ...
 I will always be respectful...
 I'm not going away.
 This will not be temporary.